 The area is a 10-minute walk on a sand trail from the parking lot.
 It is one of the best kept secrets but a great addition to your Southwest USA road trip.

 Getting to White Pocket is a bit more difficult..
 It is a 3-4 hour drive from Kanab, UT or Page, AZ.
 The first hour of the drive is on a paved highway, followed by a maintained gravel road.
 The last 5 miles are in deeply rutted sand.
 A high clearance vehicle with four-wheel drive is highly recommended.
-That being said, most rugged SUVs and pick-up trucks with four-wheel drive should be able to make it without issue.
+That being said, most rugged SUVs and pick-up trucks with four-wheel drive should be able to make it without issue, however do not try to access this road with a normal car or small crossover without much ground clearance.

 - There are no facilities at White Pocket.
 It’s very remote so be sure to bring enough water, food, and sun protection.